 As previously noted, the distributional effects of these taxes depends on the shifting of the tax burden.
 The literature indicates that the land transfer tax burden may be split between buyers and seller, but in many cases individuals will be both a buyer and a seller, sometimes almost simultaneously.
 To the degree that land transfer taxes are shift to the owners of residential property, which was the conclusion reached by Dachis, Duranton, and Turner (2012) in their study of the land transfer tax in Toronto, then the land transfer tax will be capitalized in the value of all residential property at the time that the land transfer tax is imposed.
 If a reduction in property taxes is also capitalized in residential property values, then the overall value of property would not change and the effective incidence of the land transfer tax and the property tax would be the same.
-As McMillan and Dahlby (2014) have argued, the value of a family’s residence will generally reflect its lifetime incomes, and the burden of both taxes could be considered roughly proportional to lifetime earnings.
-(Those who inherit more wealth may live in larger, more expensive homes than their lifetime labour earnings would otherwise dictate, but this makes a property tax more progressive than a land transfer tax, if a land transfer tax is not levied on residences transferred as part of an estate.)
+As McMillan and Dahlby (2014) have argued, the value of a family’s residence will generally reflect its lifetime incomes, and the burden of both taxes can be considered roughly proportional to lifetime earnings.
+(Those who inherit more wealth may live in larger, more expensive homes than their lifetime labour earnings would otherwise provide, but this makes a property tax more progressive than a land transfer tax, if a land transfer tax is not levied on residences transferred as part of an estate.)
 Given this caveat, and also recognizing that the capitalization of land transfer taxes and property taxes means that it is difficult to assign the burden of these taxes to current taxpayers, the distributional impact of a land transfer tax, over the long-term, is likely similar to a property taxes.
-Finally, a study which simulated replacing a land transfer tax with property tax in Helsinki by Määttänen,and Terviö (2018) confirmed the conjectures of many other studies that households, as a group, would be better off if the land transfer tax was replaced by a revenue-neutral increase in a property tax.
+Finally, a study which simulated replacing a land transfer tax with property tax in Helsinki by Määttänen and Terviö (2018) confirmed the conjectures of many other studies that households, as a group, would be better off if the land transfer tax was replaced by a revenue-neutral increase in a property tax.

-On the other hand, if the land transfer tax is not shifted to owners and is fully borne by home buyers, it would impose an additional burden on those who move more frequently—sometimes with limited choice as with changes in the location of employment.
-In other words, frequent movers will pay more often , which likely means that a non-shifted land transfer tax will generally impose a larger burden on younger generations.
+On the other hand, if the land transfer tax is not shifted to owners and is fully borne by home buyers, it would impose an additional burden on those who move more frequently—sometimes with limited choice because of changes in the location of employment.
+For example, Nowland (2007, p.iii) shows that if a 1.25 percent land transfer tax was substituted for property taxes, an average property owner in Toronto would be better off in present value terms if their property is sold and another bought after 10 years.
+In other words, frequent movers will pay more often and infrequent movers will pay less.
+Although younger cohorts are more likely to initially be renters, over their lifetimes they will on average purchase homes more frequently than older cohorts, which means that a non-shifted land transfer tax will generally impose a larger burden on younger generations.

-That raises the question—Why do taxpayers accept a land transfer tax when it could be replaced by an increase in the property tax?
-The Määttänen,and Terviö (2018) study provides some insight to political attractiveness of the land transfer tax.
-They found that:

-Despite aggregate welfare gains from replacing the transaction tax with a property tax, many households may be worse off with such a reform. …the share of households that are worse off is increasing in the initial transaction tax rate up to tax rates close to the peak of the Laffer curve.
-This result may explain why there appears to be political support even for high transaction tax rates that are very distortionary.
-(Määttänen,and Terviö 2018, 26).

-Only a minority of households expect to move with a 10-year time horizon.
-If these voters do not take into account that the land transfer tax may be capitalized in property values, they might expect to defer paying the land transfer tax burden into the future, reducing its impact on them in present value terms relative to an annual property tax.

 4. A Land Transfer Tax for Alberta?